x

 About Buckeye’s Clients

-This passion inspired Ms. DuPuis’s daughter, Tiffany Binder, to become an accounting clerk for Toledo Public Schools in 2018.
+Inspired by her mother’s passion for her job, Tiffany Binder, became an accounting clerk for Toledo Public Schools in 2018.
 Starting as a sub-clerk, a position that works on an as-needed basis, Mrs. Binder moved up the ranks to become a full-time employee in June 2021.
 Mrs. Binder was proud to follow in the footsteps of her mother.
-And both joined the government union —American Federation of State, County and Municipal Employees (AFSCME), Local 2174—because, as Ms. DuPuis says, “that’s just what you did.”
+And both joined the government union —American Federation of State, County and Municipal Employees (AFSCME), Local 2174—because, as Mrs. Binder’s mother says, “that’s just what you did.”

-Although they gained great satisfaction from their work on behalf of their community and the school district, they did not feel the same way about the government union.
-They both felt that, rather than working for all members, the union plays favorites and prioritizes the concerns of better-connected members.
+Although Mrs. Binder gained great satisfaction from her work on behalf of her community and the school district, she did not feel the same way about the government union.
+She came to believe that, rather than working for all members, the union plays favorites and prioritizes the concerns of better-connected members.

-In August 2023, Ms. DuPuis and Mrs. Binder separately notified union officials that they were leaving the union and requested that the union stop dues deductions from their paychecks.
-The union didn’t respond to Mrs. Binder for a month; in Ms. DuPuis’ case, it was three months.
-Though the union finally acknowledged the women were no longer members, it refused to stop deducting dues, telling them to send a request during a narrow opt-out window, which was nearly a year away.
+In August 2023, Mrs. Binder notified union officials that she was leaving the union and requested that the union stop dues deductions from her paycheck.
+The union didn’t respond to Mrs. Binder for a month.
+Though the union finally acknowledged she was no longer a member, it refused to stop deducting dues, telling Mrs. Binder to send a request during a narrow opt-out window, which was nearly a year away.
 The union ignored repeated attempts to stop this wage theft.

 For Mrs. Binder, the situation with the union got worse during her maternity leave under the Family and Medical Leave Act.
 Although the union was happy to take Mrs. Binder’s money, it refused to do anything to support her when the school district informed Mrs. Binder she would return to work as a substitute clerk despite her seniority.
 While the union helped other employees in a similar position, it refused to assist Mrs. Binder and continued taking her money for doing so.